 The 10 golden rules for a successful career

-- Specialise in a very small niche
+- Specialize in a very small niche

 - Choose a niche that you enjoy, where you can excel

-- Realise that knowledge is power
+- Realize that knowledge is power

 - Identify your market and your core customers and serve them best